-- 1. Scope 1 refers to direct GHG emissions from the stationary and mobile sources combustion.
-The calculation is made reference to the published emission factors from 2006 IPCC Guidelines for National Greenhouse Gas Inventories and the guidance worksheets of World Resources Institute's GHG Protocol Tool for Mobile Combustion. - 2.
+- 1. The non-hazardous waste from the office operation of the Group is mainly general refuse, while the hazardous waste is mainly used toner cartridges.
+The used toner cartridges were gathered by the toner supplier for their recycling. - Scope 1 refers to direct GHG emissions from the stationary and mobile sources combustion.
+The calculation is made reference to the published emission factors from 2006 IPCC Guidelines for National Greenhouse Gas Inventories and the guidance worksheets of World Resources Institute's GHG Protocol Tool for Mobile Combustion. - 3.
 Scope 2 refers to indirect GHG emissions from the purchased electricity.
-The calculation is based on the emission factors from the 2022 Climate-related Disclosures Report published by the CLP and the Emission Factors for Greenhouse Gas Inventories published by the United States Environmental Protection Agency. - 3.
-Scope 3 refers to indirect GHG emission from the consumption of paper in Hong Kong and business air travel of employees.
-In 2022, the emissions from the water consumption and sewage treatment of our Hong Kong premises were also included.
+The calculation is based on the emission factors from the 2020 Sustainability Report published by the CLP and the Emission Factors for Greenhouse Gas Inventories published by the United States Environmental Protection Agency. - 4.
+Scope 3 refers to indirect GHG emission from the consumption of paper in Hong Kong and business air travel of employees. - 5.
+The conversion factors from volumetric units of unleaded petrol to energy units are in reference to CDP Technical note: Conversion of fuel data to MWh. - 6.
+In 2023, the Group had no issue in water sourcing. - 7.
+Due to change of calculation methods and previous technical issues, some of the 2022 numbers are restated.